NIKE Baseball Camp at Embry Riddle University Prescott, Arizona

 Play some baseball in Arizona this summer and receive top notch instruction that will take your game to the next level!
 At camp campers will train in all areas of the game - hitting, fielding, base running, and team play.
 Join the fun and get better!

-Directing the program is coach Anthony Gilich who begins his sixth season as assistant coach with Central Arizona Baseball.
+Directing the program is coach Anthony Gilich who begins his seventh season as assistant coach with Central Arizona Baseball.

 - Professional instruction from college coaches and college-aged instructors